 Pivotal Response Training (PRT):

-PRT identifies critical actions points and rewards progress toward the positive development of those tendencies, regardless of ancillary behavior patterns or stumbling blocks.
+PRT identifies critical actions points and rewards progress toward the positive development of those tendencies, regardless of ancillary behaviour patterns or stumbling blocks.
 This can include immersion steps where patients primarily interact within the target language in language development scenarios.

-Increasing Communication within Applied Behavior Analysis:
+Increasing Communication within Applied Behaviour Analysis:

 When learning to communicate, children with autism may require extra assistance.
-To help children with autism learn to communicate, applied behavior analysts now use a combination of augmentative and alternative communication (AAC) interventions such as the picture exchange communication system (PECS), speech-generating devices (SGDs), sign language, and communication boards.
+To help children with autism learn to communicate, applied behaviour analysts now use a combination of augmentative and alternative communication (AAC) interventions such as the picture exchange communication system (PECS), speech-generating devices (SGDs), sign language, and communication boards.

 Read Also: Checklist for Autism Treatment Selection

 It is defined as any nonverbal medium of interaction that enhances or replaces vocal speech in students with communication difficulties.
 When it comes to learning how to communicate, every child is different.
-When developing an AAC intervention plan, applied behavior analysts must consider the specific learning, communication, and behavioral challenges of the child.
+When developing an AAC intervention plan, applied behaviour analysts must consider the specific learning, communication, and behavioural challenges of the child.
 They must also collaborate with speech-language pathologists to determine the most appropriate method of teaching communication.
 These challenges are diverse and can be linked to specific issues.
 Difficulties processing auditory information, limited speaking skills, difficulty understanding the meaning and rhythm of words and phrases, and difficulty deciphering body language are all possible challenges.

 Four Forms of AAC:

-PECS is defined by the Association for Science in Autism Treatment as “a methodology that uses pictures and other symbols to develop a functional communication system for individuals with autism spectrum disorder (ASD) based on applied behavior analysis principles” (ABA).
+PECS is defined by the Association for Science in Autism Treatment as “a methodology that uses pictures and other symbols to develop a functional communication system for individuals with autism spectrum disorder (ASD) based on applied behaviour analysis principles” (ABA).